Chapter 1:- What's going on here?

 We ran out the front door and down the steps into sunshine.
 Other people were already doing what we were doing.
 A teenage girl walked by us muttering a string of swear words cursing the politicians.
 Three Whistlers buzzed down to us from the nearby airspace.
 These looked like toy RC quadricopters but were incredibly fast.
 No bigger than humming birds.
 They zipped up and down with speed.
 All were equipped with powerful, digital facial recognition software that interfaced with some massive unknown data mine.
 At any given time of day you would expect to see one or two of these damn things hovering around in continuous surveillance.
 To everyone's delight, a small murder of crows were able to attack one device.
 The other two zipped away in a vertical climb that the crows could not match.
-On the ground tiny parts were pulled and flung away from the single remaining Whistler by jet black beaks. it's propellors slowed and stopped, tiny LED operating lights faded out.
+On the ground its tiny parts were pulled and flung away from the downed Whistler by jet black beaks.
+It's propellors slowed and stopped, tiny LED operating lights faded out.
 The crows cawed randomly in triumph.
-A stranger nearby tossed a half eaten burrito to them and they hopped away from the mauled machine and huddled around the slab of burrito.
-They feasted.
-The crows had become our accidental allies, and it became an unwritten rule to always reward them when possible.
+A stranger nearby tossed a half eaten burrito to them and they hopped away from the mauled machine.
+They huddled around the slab of burrito and feasted.
+The crows had become our accidental allies.
+It became an unwritten rule to always reward them when they took down a Whistler.
 Cleo pulled shades from his pocket and put them on.

 "Shit - almost forgot.
 That was like, three blocks away - no more."